chrisdsasa/Quizify/README.md

 - The OpenAI model used (e.g., switch to GPT-4 for higher quality)
 - Temperature and other model parameters

+## Deployment

+For production deployment:
+1. Use a production WSGI server like Gunicorn
+2. Set up a reverse proxy with Nginx
+3. Configure proper HTTPS
+4. Use environment variables instead of .env files
+5. Consider using a proper database like PostgreSQL

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## License